Select travel dates to see prices

 About the program

-People with special knowledge in the field of biology could help us by observing and documenting different species in this rural area of biodiversity.
-The idea of this project is to be able to document all kinds of possible biodiversity through photos and videos in order to develop different ...
+People with special knowledge in the field of biology could help us by observing and documenting the local biodiversity.
+The idea of this project is to be able to document all kinds of possible biodiversity through photos and videos in order to develop different types of teaching materials to ...

 About the program

-People with special knowledge in the field of biology could help us by observing and documenting different species in this rural area of biodiversity.
+People with special knowledge in the field of biology could help us by observing and documenting the local biodiversity.
 The idea of this project is to be able to document all kinds of possible biodiversity through photos and videos in order to develop different types of teaching materials to share with the community and different Peruvian and international schools.

 WILD LIFE